Payshares/docs/guides/exchange.md

 For more information, check out the [federation guide](./concepts/federation.md).

 ### Anchor
-If you're an exchange, it's easy to become a Stellar anchor as well.
+If you're an exchange, it's easy to become a Payshares anchor as well.
 The integration points are very similar, with the same level of difficulty.
 Becoming a anchor could potentially expand your business.

 To learn more about what it means to be an anchor, see the [anchor guide](./anchor.md).